couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 └──────────────────────────────────────────────────────────┘
 ```

+This deployment scenario is:
 * Useful for testing out a multi-node cluster on your local workstation.
 * Not recommended for production use.
 (The norm for a production cluster is that each node runs on dedicated hardware.)
 * Allows you to experiment with cluster rebalancing and failover.
-* The networking is effectively the same as described the Software-Defined Network section: each container is given an internal IP address by Docker, and each of these IPs is visible to all other containers running on the same host
+* The networking is effectively the same as described in the Software-Defined Network section: Docker assigns an internal IP address to each container, and each of these IPs is visible to all other containers running on the same host.
-* Internal IPs should be used in the Admin Console when adding new nodes to the cluster
+* Internal IPs should be used in the Admin Console when adding new nodes to the cluster.
 * For external access to the admin console, you should expose port 8091 of exactly one of the containers when you start it.

-You can choose to mount `/opt/couchbase/var` from the host, however you *must give each container a separate host directory*.
+You can choose to mount `/opt/couchbase/var` from the host.
+However, you *must give each container a separate host directory*.

 ```
 docker run -d -v ~/couchbase/node1:/opt/couchbase/var couchbase/server